Make Your Own Coconut Flour

 - Dehydrator (optional)

-- 2After doing either of the suggestions on step 1,The mixture will become foamy and warm.
+- 2The mixture will become foamy and warm.
 A Blendtec, Vitamix or other type of high-powered blender works best for this.
 A standard blender might also work with this, but be cautious to not overheat the motor.Advertisement

 - 4The coconut milk pulp is what we will use to make the flour.

-- 5Let it cool down completely.Gently scrape the coconut pulp off of the baking sheet and pour it into a blender, coffee grinder or food processor.
+- 5Gently scrape the coconut pulp off of the baking sheet and pour it into a blender, coffee grinder or food processor.
 Grind it for one to three minutes until it becomes very fine textured.
-It should have a cornmeal consistency when it's ready.Advertisement
+It should have a cornmeal consistency when it's ready.Let it cool down completely.Advertisement

 - You can use the coconut flour immediately.
 If you wish to store it for later use, keep it in a cool, dry place in a tightly-sealed container.
 Use it within 6 months.
 It will last up to 1 year when stored in the freezer.